syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 ---

 # Theme in Flutter Chat (SfChatTheme)
 This section explains how to integrate and customize the Theme in the [`SfChatTheme`] widget.
-You can use the following properties.

 >**Note**: You must import the [`theme.dart`] library from the [`Core`] package to use [`SfChatTheme`].